View Charlotte Tindall's Obituary on portsmouth-dailytimes.com and share memories

 PORTSMOUTH — Charlotte Louise Tindall, age 75, of Portsmouth, went to be with the Lord Sunday, December 8, 2019 at her home.
 She was born April 2, 1944 in Portsmouth to Willard and Bernice (Swords) Craft.
-She attended Apostolic Church on Milldale Road and enjoyed gardening and cooking.
+She attended Apostolic Church on Milldale Road, enjoyed gardening, cooking, and was a member of a Canasta card club.

 She is survived by her son, Gary (Anita) Tindall Jr. of Portsmouth; 2 grandchildren, Zachariah Tindall and Catelin Tindall; one sister, Phyllis Craft of Lapier, MI.; several nieces and nephews.
 In addition to her parents, she was preceded in death by her husband, Gary, in 2015; one brother, James Lunsford; and two sisters, Donna Boehm and Joan Craft.